SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

 ====================================

 TTL stands for the expiration time of saved contents.
-Longer TTL setting reduces burden of the origin server, but modifications will be applied after TTL is expired.
+Having a longer TTL setting reduces the burden on the origin server, but modifications will be applied after TTL expires.
-On the contrary, shorter TTL setting will increase load of the origin server because of frequent requests for modification check.
+On the contrary, a shorter TTL setting will increase the load on the origin server due to frequent requests for modification check.
 The beauty of TTL management is to find an appropriate setting for reducing origin server load.
 Once TTL is set, it will not change until TTL is expired.
 The new TTL will be applied when the old TTL for the file is expired.